taamfp/NDS_NEM_Workshop_2020/README.md

 ## Data manipulation, visualization, and introduction to Machine Learning.

 <p align="center">
-  Hello there!
-Are you ready for some data knowledge?
+  <p style="font-size:100px"> Hello there!
+Are you ready for some data knowledge?  </p>
   <img src="/Images/data.gif" width="700px" >
 </p>